cdot/Squirrel/README.md

 the latest browsers to run.
 If you are stuck with IE8, don't even think about it :-(

-## Developers

-Developers must be able to run the following:
-- GNU `make`
-- `uglifyJS` (requires node.js)
-- `perl`

-You are welcome to push proposals for changes/fixes to github.

-Squirrel incorporates support for translation of all user messages.
-The configured language in your browser is used which translation to use.

-Translations are simply mappings from the English string to the equivalent in the other language, using the symbols $1, $2 etc to indicate parameters such as key names.
-Currently a single (google) translation is provided as an example, in the file `locales/fr.json`

-To generate (or refresh) a translation for a language, for example German (language code de):
-- clone the repository
-- `make locales/de.json`
-- manually edit the `locales/de.json` file

-Making a translation will also generate a file called `strings.txt` which is convenient for pasting into Google Translate as a crude starting point.

-The `upload.pl` script is provided for those who want to upload a production version to an FTP site.
-See the `upload` target in the `Makefile`.

 ## About Squirrel

 Squirrel was written by Crawford Currie http://c-dot.co.uk, and uses the following 3rd party libraries: